 Additional Riding Lawn Mower Features to Consider

-Along with the more useful features, you can also look into ways to make your mowing experince more comfortable.
+Along with the more useful features, you can also look into ways to make your mowing experience more comfortable.
 Many mowers will come with options to add on a cup holder or even seats with higher backs.
 You also may be able to purchase options with more comfortable seating.
-Keep in mind that luxury options will often increase the price of the riding lawn mower.
+Keep in mind that luxury options will often increase the price of the riding lawnmower.

 Premium Grass Disposal

 If you’re interested in saving time and making your yard look nice, then go for a premium method.
-The first of these methods catches the grass clippings in a bag.
-Once your done mowing, you can simply detach the back to dump the clippings into the trash quickly.
+The first of these methods catch the grass clippings in a bag.
+Once you are done mowing, you can simply detach the back to dump the clippings into the trash quickly.
 The third method actually has the mower mulch the grass for you.
 This is an excellent way to great fertilizer for your lawn without having huge clumps of grass decorating your lawn.

-Some mowers are even made to have mutiple methods or all three.
+Some mowers are even made to have multiple methods or all three.
 Generally, models that have more than one grass disposal method will cost you more.
-If your not happy with your mower, many companies offer aftermarket bags for their models.
+If you are not happy with your mower, many companies offer aftermarket bags for their models.

-There are a variety of starting options you can choose from for riding lawn mowers.
+There is a variety of starting options you can choose from for riding lawnmowers.
 The most common is a key ignition that can be very helpful if you have kids.
-The lawn mower will usually come with a set of keys; without them, the mower won’t start.
+The lawnmower will usually come with a set of keys; without them, the mower won’t start.
 This can keep curious kids from using the mower and makes it harder for thieves to still.
-If you don’t like the idea of having to turn a key, then you can look into push to start models.
+If you don’t like the idea of having to turn a key, then you can look into a push to start models.
 These models simply require you to push a button to get going.
 If you have kids, then you may still have to look into additional security features to keep them safe.